 I also recommend you read my guide to creating infographics for further information on marketing them.

 Next, Video marketing in recent years has also gained a lot of attention as an effective way to reach customers.
-It tends to have a higher retention rate and can be easily implemented into healthcare.
+It tends to have a higher retention rate and can be easily implemented in healthcare.

 Videos could be used to explain treatment options, provide updates, and discuss news.
-These can then be shared across a multitude of platforms including social media and your own website.
+These can then be shared across a multitude of platforms, including social media and your own website.

 This also opens the opportunity to create a YouTube channel.